 New to this series?
 I’m going through the KonMari method from The Life-Changing Magic of Tidying Up to clean my house out once and for all!
-So far, I have: cleaned my clothes out, shared my modified capsule wardrobe, dealt with our books, got my paperwork organized, and organized our kitchen and bathrooms.
-We’re nearing the end of the project – today I’m tackling our living spaces!
+Today I’m tackling my living spaces – scroll down to see the rest of the series!

 I’m almost to the end of the whole KonMari journey, and I can hardly believe how much we have gotten rid of.
 We’ve made some major Goodwill donations in the last few months, and it feels so good to clear so much clutter out of our home.
 Going through everything we own in such a systematic way was a really great way for me to take a good hard look at what we’re buying, how we’re decorating our home, and get some inspiration for where we want to go.
 I was shocked at how many ideas I got for projects and other things just through the process of cleaning out our home!

 This post is all about tackling the living spaces in our home – the living room, bedrooms, and extra rooms.
 I’ll admit, we aren’t quite finished with this category yet…we currently have Corey’s dad staying with us for a while, so I haven’t ventured into the guest room to clear it out.
 The garage and workshop also haven’t been cleared out but they’re both high on our priority list for this summer, so they’ll get done soon!

 This post contains affiliate links.
 Click here to read my full disclosure policy.

 Here are my reflections and tips from KonMari-izing our bedrooms and living spaces:

 I learned to be brutal with our decor.